phanhongan/ml-systems-evaluation/docs/architecture.md

 This document provides a comprehensive overview of the ML Systems Evaluation Framework architecture, including system design, component relationships, and data flow.

+## Scope and Intended Use

+**What This Framework Does:**
+- Evaluates, monitors, and reports on deployed ML systems.
+- Provides insights on performance, drift, compliance, safety, and reliability.
+- Integrates with external systems for reporting and alerting.

+**What This Framework Does NOT Do:**
+- Does not handle data labeling, preprocessing for training, model training, or deployment.
+- Does not manage model registries, feature stores, or end-to-end ML pipelines.
+- Does not automate business actions based on model outputs.

+**How to Use This Framework:**
+- Use it to assess and monitor ML systems in production or pre-production.
+- Use its insights to inform improvements in upstream ML lifecycle stages.

 ## System Architecture

 The framework follows a modular, extensible architecture designed for industrial AI systems.
 The architecture consists of several key components that work together to provide comprehensive ML system evaluation.